Layerpath/layerpath-docs/docs/quick-start/sign-up.md

 # Sign Up

-Getting started with LayerPath is quick and easy.
+Getting started with Layerpath is quick and easy.
 Follow these steps to create your account and begin building amazing interactive content.

 ## Creating Your Account

-### Step 1: Visit LayerPath
+### Step 1: Visit Layerpath

 1. Go to [layerpath.com](https://layerpath.com)
 2. Click the **"Get Started"** or **"Sign Up"** button

 ### Step 2: Choose Your Sign-Up Method

-You can create your LayerPath account using any of these methods:
+You can create your Layerpath account using any of these methods:

 #### Email Registration